-This Tattoo Ink really developed by a tattoo artist for tattoo artists.
+Tattoo Ink developed by a tattoo artist for tattoo artists.

 Product Safety Introduction

-Killer Silver™ ink is made in the USA and manufactured under strict production standards using CAESAR's original formula, which he spent over a decade developing and extensively testing for the utmost safety and sterility.
+KILLER SILVER ink is made in the USA and manufactured under strict production standards using CAESAR’s original formula, which he spent over a decade developing and extensively testing for the utmost usability, safety and sterility.
 CAESAR’s first and most important requirement was to create the safest tattoo ink possible.
 As no long-term studies have ever been conducted on tattoo ink safety, common sense tells us that the secret is in the ingredients.
-If you use only FDA approved or pharmaceutical/food grade ingredients, then the final product has to be equally as safe as a pharmaceutical drug or any cosmetics.
+If you use only FDA (Food & Drug Administration – US) approved or pharmaceutical/food grade ingredients, then the final product has to be equally as safe as a pharmaceutical drug or any cosmetics.

 KILLER SILVER continuously consults industry-leading chemists along with other specialists to keep current with trends and changes regarding the safety regulations of tattoo ink.
 The KILLER SILVER product was morally and ethically created with the overall health and safety of its users in mind, and KILLER SILVER strictly abides by the belief of having a clear conscious above profit!